Talk to others with an Ostomy

 I am really having a hard time getting the right consistency of poop.
-I take pain medication and medications for urinary and bladder spasms
+I take pain medication and medications for urinary and bladder spasms.

 I go from constipation to liquid.

-taking senokot s and having been trying to get the right consistency.
+Taking Senokot and having been trying to get the right consistency.

-Question?
-What is the right consistency?
+Question: What is the right consistency?

-How do I maintain it ?
+How do I maintain it?

-which is better, firm poop or liquid?
+Which is better, firm poop or liquid?

 Any input would be helpful.
 It’s only been 4 weeks having this surgery and I am going a bit crazy.